We are recruiting teachers to teach online!

 The North Carolina State Board of Education (NC SBOE) requires teachers who teach for North Carolina Virtual Public School (NCVPS) to have a current Professional Educator’s Continuing NC Teaching License in the areas in which they are applying to teach.
 Lateral entry teachers for Critical Language Courses currently teaching in NC must submit a letter from the school confirming employment.

 Teachers need to have excellent computer skills and be prepared to spend more time on-line with students, teaching and directing learning, than in a typical face-to-face classroom.
 Teachers are required to have Office hours to be posted and maintained for all stakeholders to include students, parents, and school personnel.

 Pay is generated on a per student basis each semester.
 In addition, each teacher will be responsible for participating in department meetings, weekly eLC meetings (similar to Professional Learning Communities), provide reports as designated on the NCVPS calendars as well as keeping in contact with all stakeholders to include students, parents, and school personnel within 24 hours.
 NCVPS teachers are contracted, part-time teachers.
 NCVPS does not hire full-time teachers.
-If hired, you will be required to come to the Raleigh office to do your official hiring paperwork.

 Teachers will be given opportunities to participate in course revisions and/or new course development and will be paid for these services.
 (See additional information below.)

 – Apply online.
 Access the NCVPS Job Board for job vacancies.